Find out how our team of skilled attorneys, paralegals and support staff help you secure success

 When it comes to successful law firms, there’s truth in the saying “it takes a village.”
 While the experience, knowledge and expertise of the attorney handling your case is hugely important, there is an entire team of people who support the lawyer handling your case.
 Some of these support staff are behind the scenes, but their role in your case is vital.

-For over 20 years, the team at Scholle Law has recovered millions of dollars for our clients in personal injury verdicts and settlements across the state of Georgia, including traumatic brain injury, wrongful death, car crashes in Duluth, car accidents in Atlanta and truck accidents.
+For over 20 years, the team at Scholle Law has recovered millions of dollars for our clients in personal injury verdicts and settlements across the state of Georgia, including traumatic brain injury, wrongful death, car crashes, and truck accidents.
 Our legal professionals and staff have an unwavering commitment to success in all our cases.
 We are fierce advocates for accident victims and their families.

 While we can’t speak to how other law firms or lawyers would handle your case, we can share how our team takes on the typical case.
 Continue reading to meet the team who will handle your case and get a general overview of the process.